influxdata/telegraf/plugins/inputs/eventhub/README.md

   ## Change to set a custom user agent, "telegraf" is used by default
   # user_agent = "telegraf"

   ## To consume from a specific partition, set the partition_ids option.
   ## An empty array will result in receiving from all partitions.
   # partition_ids = ["0","1"]

   ## Max undelivered messages
   # max_undelivered_messages = 1000

+  ## Prefix to use for the system properties of Event Hub and IoT Hub messages
+  # system_properties_prefix = "SystemProperties."

   ## Data format to consume.
   ## Each data format has its own unique set of configuration options, read